Full River Red: Plot

 The film is a fictional origin story of the poem Full River Red 滿江紅 attributed to General Yue Fei.
 It is set four years after Yue Fei's death (around 1146).

 The film begins with the murder of the Jin envoy at the Song Prime Minister/Grand Chancellor Qin Hui's residence.
 The guards for the envoy are rounded up and summarily executed.
 Zhang Da, one of the guards, is about to be executed but he claims to know something about an item found at the murder scene.
 He is taken before the Prime Minister.
 He is given two hours to find a missing letter.
 Qin Hui is concerned that the letter will portray him as a traitor.
 Sun Jun the deputy commander is assigned to assist Zhang Da.
 Sun Jun is Zhang Da's uncle but despises him.
-Qin Hui instructs He Li that both Zhang and Sun are to be killed whether they find the letter or not.
+Qin Hui instructs He Li, his general manager, that both Zhang and Sun are to be killed whether they find the letter or not.

 Zhang and Sun follow various leads, but the volatile Sun Jun kills most of the potential witnesses, including the Jin interpreter.
 They are about to be executed by the Prime Minister but are spared when Zhang Da suggests to the Prime Minister that they can cover up the incident by denying that the Jin envoy was ever there.
 Zhang Da and Sun are given another chance to find another lead, or else they will be held responsible.

 Zhang Da reasoned that the suspect must have friends in the kitchen.
 Zhang speaks to his friend Liu Xi.
 Liu informs him that he plans to kill He Li, the Prime Minister's second and will set off fireworks when he is done.
 Liu's attempt fails and he is captured.
 He Li said Liu was carrying a blank letter with him.
 He Li suspects Zhang Da, Sun Jun, and Wu Yichen, another official.
 They are forced to each stab Liu Xi to prove their loyalty.
 Zhang, Sun, and Wu are subsequently released.
 After they are released Wu Yichen asks Sun Jun for the letter.
 He had noticed that the blank was a decoy and the real letter was hidden under the inkpot on the desk and that Sun had taken it.
 The letter was written in the Jin language and they bring Zither a courtesan to interpret it.
 Zither interprets two lines and eats the letter.
 She said she will be killed once she interpreted the letter.